MicrosoftDocs/learn/learn-pr/azure/arm-template-test/includes/os/5-exercise-test-toolkit-macos.md

 As the test indicates, we could try replacing **westus** with the text **global**.
 However, that would fix only one of the problems.
 Most likely, we want to use the **location** parameter and set the resource's location to that value.

 The reason is twofold.
-Not only can the location parameter be set as an argument when deploying, it also has the reasonable fallback of being set to **resourceGroup().location** as **defaultValue** if you omit setting the **location** parameter when running the deployment.
+Not only can the location parameter be set as an argument for deployment, it also has the reasonable fallback of being set to **resourceGroup().location** as **defaultValue** if you omit setting the **location** parameter when running the deployment.

 1. Locate the first resource item in the **resources** array and replace the following content: